JCODEPENG/Dungeon-Dasher/README.txt

 INSTRUCTIONS:

 Hello welcome to group 9’s README on our term project!
+All collaborations were originally done through SFU's gitlabs so this just displays our end product.
 Running our game is quite simple and I hope you enjoy it.

 To run the game I suggest you follow these steps.